Classes, Programs and Workshops

 Richmond Art Gallery

-Richmond Art Gallery offers programs for all ages interested in the visual arts, as well as special programs, school tours and virtual programs.
+Richmond Art Gallery offers programs for all ages interested in the visual arts, as well as special programs, school workshops and gallery tours, and classroom art kits.
 The Art Gallery also hosts unique workshops, networking opportunities, talks and tours that connect to gallery exhibitions.

 Photo: Richmond Art Gallery School Art Program